 - We have had great fun on national committee putting together a resource hub of books, articles and films to help us gain a broader understanding of sustainable development.
 Find the incredible global health reading list here!
 And do let us know if you’ve got suggestions to add.

 - Remember the brilliant Global Health conference in Bristol in 2016?!
 The conference also focused on Our Role in the Goals and the team put together a fantastic resource for further reading and videos, including videos of all of the 20mins speeches in the plenaries!!
 Check it out here.

-Keep your eyes peeled for what will come after peace in the new year.
-Get in touch with our Coordinated Theme lead, Meg, if you have questions, thoughts or suggestions big and small at firstname.lastname@example.org or Anna our Policy and Advocacy Director at email@example.com.
+Keep your eyes peeled for what will come after planet.
+Get in touch with our Coordinated Theme lead, Meg, if you have questions, thoughts or suggestions big and small at email@example.com or Anna our Policy and Advocacy Director at firstname.lastname@example.org.

 We have compiled some resources to enable you to contribute to better planetary health and work towards the planetary Sustainable Development Goals!